-Here's a look at some best-bet lines and itineraries for river cruisers who like to be on the move.
+Here's a look at some best-bet lines for river cruisers who like to be on the move.

-Biking, hiking and canoeing play into the line's new Active Discovery on the Danube itineraries.
-Eight such cruises will depart from Linz, Austria, to Budapest (or the reverse) between July and October 2017.
-Unusual opportunities on the cruise range from archery lessons to exploring an underground salt mine.
+Biking, hiking, canoeing and jogging tours play into the line's Active & Discovery itineraries.
+Unusual opportunities available on cruises range from archery lessons to exploring an underground salt mine.

-In 2016, Avalon added 10 bikes to each of its Europe-based ships.
-They're free and available for independent touring.
+Avalon has complimentary bikes on each of its Europe-based ships.
 Additionally, the line offers optional guided excursions in locales where cycling is especially good.
 These include the Dutch countryside outside Amsterdam; Austria's Wachau Valley; Germany's Kaiserstuhl wine region; and along the Moselle River in Germany.

-Among them: Hiking cruises in Austria and Hungary (departing May 19 and September 15 from Vienna); in Portugal's Douro Valley (departing October 16 from Porto) and in France's Rhone Valley and Provencal Rhone (departing April 8 from Lyon).
+The French-owned affordable cruise line's active excursions give passengers a solid selection of hiking- and biking-focused cruises.
+Among them: Hiking cruises in Austria and Hungary; in Portugal's Douro Valley and in France's Rhone Valley and Provencal Rhone.
 Each itinerary offers concurrent excursions for non-hikers.

-Other routes are Burgundy to Provence via the Saone and Rhone rivers (departing August 20 from Lyon); on Bordeaux's Garonne Rive (three departures); on the Loire River (three departures from Nantes); and on the Rhine (three departures from Basel to Amsterdam and three in the reverse direction).
+Other routes are the Danube River, Burgundy to Provence via the Saone and Rhone rivers; on Bordeaux's Garonne River; on the Loire River; and on the Rhine (departures from Basel to Amsterdam and in the reverse direction).

 Each of its ships stocks 12 Jan Janssen bikes (a popular Dutch brand) for complimentary use.
-In 2017, a number of guided excursions include a ride along the Rhine and Moselle rivers; cycling through vineyards along the Rhone River; and, on some of its family-oriented itineraries, guided rides along the Seine in Paris and the gardens at Versailles.
-On some cruises, the line runs an included "Active Tauck" hike that is really quite tame in nature.
+A number of guided excursions are offered, including a ride along the Rhine and Moselle rivers; cycling through vineyards along the Rhone River; and, on some of its family-oriented itineraries, guided rides along the Seine in Paris and the gardens at Versailles.
+On some cruises, the line runs an included "Active Tauck" hike that is relatively tame in nature.

-The line maintains a fleet of free cycles for self-guided or escorted group excursions.
+This luxury river line maintains a fleet of free cycles for self-guided or escorted group excursions.
 It also provides walking sticks for hikers.
 And on some itineraries, guided kayaking trips are offered.
-These "Go-Active" options are a component of Uniworld's Well-Being on the Water initiative, which offers lighter meal options, an onboard "wellness coach" and onboard classes such as yoga.
+These "Let's Go" options are a component of Uniworld's Wellness on the Water initiative, which offers lighter meal options, an onboard wellness coach and onboard classes such as yoga.

-In 2016, Uniworld launched a partnership with upscale tour operator Butterfield & Robinson on its eight-day Enchanting Danube itinerary that's similar to that offered by AmaWaterways/Backroads.
+Uniworld has a partnership with upmarket tour operator Butterfield & Robinson.
 Cyclists make tracks on shore using the ship as a floating hotel and spa.
 Butterfield & Robinson guides and support crew lead the way.
-In 2017, the river cruise biking option will be offered on selected sailings from May to September on both the Danube and Rhone rivers.
+The river cruise biking option is offered on selected sailings on the Danube and Rhine rivers.